 The cabinet may be either semi-flush or surface mounted.
-The door is attached to the cabinet by a piano hinge.
+The door is removable during the installation period by opening and lifting off the hinges.
 The cabinet mounts using two key slots and two additional 0.250" (6.35 mm) diameter holes located in the backbox.
 The key slots are located at the top of the backbox and the two securing holes at the bottom.